pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 875 The Power of Comma

+I have an error in Jenkins file because i don't remember add a comma at the end of the variable and the IDE don't help me with the warnings, it is funny how a deploy can be cancelled with this little error.

 ##### Day 874 Remember KISS

 Today I spent a lot of time trying to build code with best practices but in the end, I remember to keep simple the code, well-learned lessons for the next time.